anniejhwang/anniejhwang/README.md

 # 🌱 Hi, my name is Annie! 🌱
 > *Today's good mood is sponsored by coffee ☕️*

+Hello everyone!
+My name is Annie and I'm a full-stack software engineer.
+I received my BS in therapeutic recreation where I learned the importance of using recreational activities to improve the quality of life for individuals.
+During my studies, I've researched how technology could be used to enhance therapeutic experiences and create innovative solutions for clients.
+I was fascinated by the potential technology had to develop unique interventions, and decided to change my career from therapeutic recreation to being a full-stack software engineer.
+Now, I combine both my knowledge in software engineering and therapeutic recreation by integrating technology to create meaningful and impactful experiences to improve the lives of those around me.

+A bit more about me...
+---
-I am a Korean American based in Philadelphia, learning fullstack web development.
+I'm a Korean American, based in Philadelphia.
 I have two adorable kitties, a passion for plants, and love spontaneous experiences.
 Although I love spontaneity, I am most definitely a homebody, and thrive best in comfortable silence :).

 Keep up with me!...